 She was first introduced to Dr. Stephen Krashen’s work during observations in a German language class in the early stages of her coursework.
 In her pursuit to find the most effective and efficient method for her classroom, she found Story Listening in the summer of 2016.

-Kathrin Shechtman taught German as a Foreign Language at Phoenixville Middle School (USA) from 2011 - 2014 and the Franconian International School from 2015-2017.
+Kathrin Shechtman taught German as a Foreign Language at Phoenixville Middle School (USA) from 2011 - 2014.
+Since 2015 she has been teaching GFL at the Franconian International School in Germany.
 She started using Story Listening with all of her classes at the international school from grade one to eight in 2016.
 She found Story Listening to be the best practice in her culturally diverse (no common language with many students) classroom for every age group.
 She has also successfully used the method with adults.